HenrikSamuelsson/course-ble-weather-station/README.md

 ## Required Tools

 The following hardware and software are mentioned to be needed during the course.
-Besides these there is obviously also a need for a PC to develop on, operating system requirements for the PC are currently unknown but recent Windows should work.
+Besides these there is obviously also a need for a PC to develop on, operating system requirements for the PC are currently unknown but any recent Windows version should work.

 ### Hardware